Advancing the phenomenology of GeV-scale axion-like particles: Our approach

 More details may be found in Appendix~\ref{app:heavy-P-AV}.
 The mixing with $A^{0}$\!s, however, is not resonant, which follows from the structure of the mixing operator, $\partial_{\mu}a \cdot A^{0}_{\mu}$ (see Eq.~\eqref{eq:mixing-axial-vector} of the Appendix), and their effect may be neglected.

 Ref.~\cite{Parganlija:2016yxq} considered a generic expansion in terms of light pseudoscalar and heavy mesons matrices preserving the $SU_{L}(3)\otimes SU_{R}(3)$ symmetry, then dropped some of the operators for the sake of simplicity, and then fixed the expansion coefficients by requiring to recover the observable parameters such as masses and decay widths.
-An important point is that the ALP-$P^{0}_{h}$ mixing is very sensitive to the presence of the dropped operators; we will come back to this later.
+A crucial point is that the ALP-$P^{0}_{h}$ mixing is highly sensitive to the presence of the dropped operators; we will revisit this later.